scottmmcintyre/scheduler-api/README.md

 # scheduler-api
-This is a Scheduler API that I created with Node/Express/Mongoose with a MongoDB backend.
-I chose Node for backend because of the speed and ease of creating simple APIs.
-I also built a simple React/Redux UI based around a scheduler calendar component that I found.
+This is a Scheduler API that I created with Node/Express/Mongoose with a MongoDB backend for a WhenIWork code challenge.
+I chose Node for the backend because of the speed and ease of creating simple APIs in Node with Express.
+I also built a simple React/Redux UI based around a scheduler calendar component that I found called [react-big-scheduler](https://github.com/StephenChou1017/react-big-scheduler).

 # Install steps
 Requires [node.js](https://nodejs.org) to be installed.